Next Meeting: Tuesday, June 3

-ANOTHER QUALITY SPEAKER: Also on tap for our May 6 meeting will be an important presentation by veteran Tucson rose grower Lou Pavlovich who has over 40 years of experience.
-He will explain what you should be doing in your rose garden during the month of May.
-There are several important chores to consider in May as we prepare for the long, hot summer we will endure.
+ANOTHER QUALITY SPEAKER: Also on tap for our June 3 meeting will be an important presentation by veteran Tucson rose grower Les Hayt who has over 50 years of experience.
+He will explain what you should be doing in your rose garden during the month of June.
+There are several important chores to consider in June as we endure the long, hot summer.
 At the top of the list is proper watering and switching to a summer fertilizer program that is easy to do and results in slow, consistent growth.
 Spraying off the leaves of your rose foliage is also vital with a blast of water every morning to keep spider mites from defoliating your roses and raise the humidity for better growth.
-Lou will also explain the value of shade cloth over your roses and protecting your skin from the damaging effects of the sun.
-Lou will be happy to answer all questions from the audience.
+Les will also explain the value of shade cloth over your roses.
+Les will be happy to answer all questions from the audience.

 LOCATION: Tucson Botanical Gardens (2150 N. Alvernon Way), one block south of Grant and Alvernon on the east side of the street.